 What it does not fix is everything that happens before the invoice enters the approval queue.
 This comparison is for businesses that have ApprovalMax in place - or are evaluating it - and want to understand whether approval routing is the whole AP automation problem, or just one part of it.

-What ApprovalMax does
+What does ApprovalMax do?

 ApprovalMax is a financial controls platform that adds structured approval workflows on top of Xero and QuickBooks Online.
 Its core function is defining who approves which bills, at what dollar thresholds, and in which sequence.